 Step 3. — Record the number of seconds it takes to spray the test course.
 Do this at least three times to get an average time to use for calibration

-Step 5. — Amount of water collected is the spray gun output per 1,000 square feet.
+Step 5. — The amount of water collected is the spray gun output per 1,000 square feet.
 To determine output per acre, multiply output per 1,000 square feet by 43.56

 1. For a swath width of 5 feet, mark a test course that is 200 feet long